mrichtarsky/glacier_deep_archive_backup/README.md

 # ToDo

+- Testing
-- Add dir symlinks to test
+  - Binary test data

-- Add test for case where archiver thread runs into error
+  - Tests need config/passphrase, generate automatically
   - Add automated E2E test
+      - Including sealing, duplicity
       - Also for insufficient disk space
+      - Upload to standard storage to skip waiting times
+  - Factor out creation of files to be backed up and use in unit and E2E tests
+  - Add symlinks to test
+  - Add test for case where archiver thread runs into error

 - Wrap tar, count lines and show progress bar
   - Show a file every second